atharaq/atharaq.github.io/haskell/lesson1.md

 * Problem Set 1
   * Given next week, due the week after.

+## Set Up

+* Last time, issues with set-up on the lab computers.
+You might need to first **update xcode**: in the terminal, run the following command `softwareupdate --install -a`
+* This might require your computer to restart.
+* Then run the [ghcup installation command](https://www.haskell.org/ghcup/) after the restart.
+Again, make sure to say yes to HLS and stack.
+* Then install the Haskell extension for VSCode.

 # Lists

 * One of the most fundamental data structures in Haskell.